gatlin/kamisado/README.md

 2016, Gatlin Johnson.

+I did not come up with the game kamisado, just this online version of it.

 0. How to play
 ---

+You are the black player, the AI is the white player.

-Two players each have 8 pieces across the board from one another.
-The object of the game is to get one of your pieces to the other side.
+The object of the game is to get one of your pieces to the other side of the board.

-You are the black player, the computer is the white player.

-Black player goes first.
-On the first move the player must select a piece to be *active*.
-Only active pieces may be moved.
-Active pieces have dots in the middle of them.

-On each turn a player must select a tile for their active piece to move to.
-A piece may only go directly forward or diagonally forward.
-A piece may be moved any distance but it may not land on or skip over another piece.

-The game will not let you make an illegal move.
+You start by selecting one of the black pieces and then where it should go.
+A piece may be moved **forward** or **diagonally** (one tile up, one tile to the side).
+You may move any distance you like but you may not go around another piece.
+(Don't worry, the game won't let you pick wrong).

-The color of the tile you move your piece to becomes the color of your opponent's active piece.
+Now for the fun part: *the color of the tile you land on determines which piece your opponent moves* (and vice versa).

-When a player wins the board resets and starts a new game.
+Right now, when you win the board automatically resets.

 2. Notes / plans
 ---

 It's pretty simple right now.
-Suggestions are always welcome!

-  - Allow the board to be oriented the other way
-  - Allow players to start with whichever color they choose
-  - Two-player remote playing
+I want to have more happen when either player wins.
+Also multiplayer would be sweet.

 3. Questions / comments / bugs?
 ---